 - Played-Straight with The Lonely Goomba.

-- Take That, Critics!: The video "Goomba Got Back" makes fun of the people who hate Aki's design.
+- Take That, Critics!: The video "Goomba Got Back" makes fun of the people who hate his girlfriend Aki's design.

 - Tranquil Fury: He made a vlog where he calmly and furiously deconstructed Logan Paul's controversial video where he recorded a corpse of a suicide victim and showed his overall inappropriate behavior in Japan.
 He states that Logan might have just ruined the lives of a lot of foreigners visiting Japan or living in Japan by promoting the boorish stereotype that all Americans are all self-centred jerks who have no respect for other cultures.
 Gaijin makes a point of how it took 17 years to earn the smallest amount of respect in Japan and how he had to endure severe isolation during this time.Gaijin Goombah: Like I said Logan.
 If you want to make your distracks, fine.
 You want to manipulate the YouTube system, fine.
 But you have some goddamn respect for yourself, for Japan and for the dead.
 What you did was inexcusable.

 - Values Dissonance: In-Universe He covers this, and is quite familiar with it.
 Particularly with Japan-American Values Dissonance.

 - Yōkai: The focus of his Yokai Hunters/Yokai Watchers series.
 Like 'Which Ninja, it focuses on a video game or anime portrayal of Yōkai and shows how accurate or inaccurate it is to the original folk lore.

 - Weapon of Choice: At least in Pokémon GO, Exeggutor.
 His Goombah avatar, meanwhile is armed with a ninjatou with a tsuba shaped like a D-pad, called the Pixel Cutter.